-- provide a safe environment where children can learn; - be prepared to identify children who may benefit from early help; - be aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - follow the school referral process to raise concerns about the safety and wellbeing of children; - follow local reporting and referral procedures to refer a child for statutory intervention (if necessary); - support social workers and other agencies following a referral as required; and - fulfil their statutory duty under the Prevent Duty.
+- provide a safe environment where children can learn; - be prepared to identify children who may benefit from early help; - be aware of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - follow the school referral process to raise concerns about the safety and wellbeing of children;

-teachers (which includes Headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teachers Standards 2012).
+- support social workers and other agencies following a referral as required; and - fulfil their statutory duty under the Prevent Duty, Teachers (which includes Headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teachers Standards 2012).
+Adhering to the expectations set out in the Teachers Standards, teachers should manage behaviour effectively and have a clear understanding of the needs of all children to ensure a good and safe learning environment.